About the Madison Arts Commission

 Staff

-Meri Rose Ekberg serves as Community & Cultural Resources Planner in the Department of Planning and Community and Economic Development at the City of Madison.
-She administrates public art projects for the Madison Arts Commission and assists in historic preservation planning for the Landmarks Commission.
+Meri Rose Ekberg administrates public art projects for the Madison Arts Commission.
+She also assists in historic preservation planning for the Landmarks Commission.

-Originally from Nevada, Meri Rose has resided in the City of Madison since 2015.
-Prior to this position, she was the Assistant Director of the UW-Madison Public History Project, and for several years she managed educational programming at Overture Center for the Arts.
-She has additional experience in exhibition curation, music festival administration, collection management, digital archiving, event planning, and web design.
+Meri Rose has lived in Madison since 2015.
+She was the Assistant Director of the UW-Madison Public History Project before this.
+She managed educational programming at Overture Center for the Arts for several years.
+She has experience in curating, planning festivals and events, managing collections, digital archives, and web design.

 She has a M.A.
 In Library and Information Studies from the University of Wisconsin-Madison, an M.A.
 In Contemporary Art History, Theory and Criticism from the School of the Art Institute of Chicago, and a B.A. in Studio Art and Art History from Western Washington University.

-Angela Puerta is a certified Urban Planner for the City of Madison Department of Planning & Community & Economic Development.
-She started as an AASPIRE intern in 2014 and has been working full-time with the City since early 2016.
+Angela Puerta started as an AASPIRE intern in 2014 and has been working full-time with the City since early 2016.
 She is bilingual in Spanish and has a bachelor’s degree in Architecture from her home land Colombia and a Master’s Degree in Urban and Regional Planning from the UW-Madison.
 Angela’s planning focus areas are neighborhood planning, community engagement and urban design.

 Angela is also a professional musician, currently oversees music-related projects for the Madison Arts Commission and is an active member of the Greater Madison Music City (GMMC) team.
 Angela leads the Tourism Music Hub GMMC workgroup and assists implementing the Task Force on Equity in Music and Entertainment recommendations.

-Prior to this position, she served as the Special Programs Coordinator in the Community Outreach Department at the Milwaukee Institute of Art & Design, where she created award-winning programs for educators and K-16 students in art, design and technology.
-She has worked as an educational assistant at the Madison Museum of Contemporary Art, teaching, docenting, and assisting the Curator of Education.
+Previously, she was the Special Programs Coordinator at the Milwaukee Institute of Art & Design.
+In that role she created award-winning programs for educators and K-16 students in art, design and technology.
+She also worked as an educational assistant at the Madison Museum of Contemporary Art.
 She has a M.S. in Curriculum and Instruction from the University of Wisconsin-Madison and undergraduate degrees in History, History of Cultures, and Afro-American History.

-She is a longtime supporter of the arts and arts education, and has been involved with many community organizations in establishing exhibitions, educational programs, film festivals, temporary art, and permanent public sculpture projects.
+She is a longtime supporter of the arts and arts education.
+She has helped organizations create exhibitions, education programs, film festivals, and public art projects.

 Past Projects, Programs, & Partnerships Reports